zapodot/embedded-jms-junit/README.md

 ## Why?
 * because you want to test your JMS integration code without being dependent on a running external JMS Broker
-* setting up the broker manually for all your test leads requires a lot of boilerplate code
+* setting up the broker manually for all your tests requires a lot of boilerplate code
+* I found myself repeating myself and decided that creating this library would make my life easier :-)

 ## Status
 This library will in the future be distributed through the [Sonatype OSS repo](https://oss.sonatype.org/) and should thus be widely available.
 Java 8 or higher is required.